code247gautam/AI-Travel-planner/README.md

 ## 📝 License

 This project is open-source and free to use.
-You can modify, share, and distribute it under the [MIT License](https://opensource.org/licenses/MIT).
+You can modify, share, and distribute it is only for educational purpose and gain knowledge

 ---